 This first factor enabling batteries to have significant time available to the grid, is that while cars are purchased for their ability to be driven, they spend almost all of their time parked, and 90% of the time they are parked, is at home, or while at work.
 If people have a connection to the grid at home and at work, then it would be feasible to have cars connected to the grid on average around 80% of the time.

 People rarely do road trips, which is the only time EVs require their full battery capacity.

 The second factor is that much of battery capacity of EVs is required only when on “road trips”, and on average, people spend less than 4 weeks per year on road trips.

-During typical days with only local trips, people very rarely travel over 100km (60 miles) in a day, and with an EV that has home charging, that power is put back each night.
+During typical days with only local trips, even in the USA where people drive most, people very rarely travel over 60km (37 miles) in a day, and with an EV that has home charging, that power can be replaced each night.

 Nightmare: Planned Charging Networks Are Not Appropriate Infrastructure.

 Public Charging Stations Are Not Appropriate Charging Infrastructure.

 The problem is only around half of all vehicels would currently be able to plugin at home.

 Typically, governments see providing charging for electric vehicles as a matter of replacing existing replace fossil fuel stations with EV fast charge station, despite all evidence that most electric vehicle owners recharge almost exclusively at home, unless on a road trip.

 Appropriate charging infrastructure for people when based at home, not rapid charging a is home and/or office charging.
 Rapid DC charging stations appropriate for when on a road trip.